alamkanak/EEG-Correlation/README.md

 The processing outputs are stored in `164-d1-powers.csv` and `164-d1-phases.csv` files.
 The output files are not stored in the repository for large filesize.
 The output files are further processed in Rstudio.

+The plots for the paper are produced in [167-d1-plot.ipynb](https://github.com/alamkanak/TMS-EEG-MEP-Correlation/blob/master/167-d1-plot.ipynb).

 ## Dataset 2
 The file [`157-d2.ipynb`](https://github.com/alamkanak/TMS-EEG-MEP-Correlation/blob/master/157-d2.ipynb) does all the processing of dataset2.
 It reads 2 types of files and processes them: